 No. A baby monitor may be an extra set of eyes, but it will never replace the eyes and conscious thought of a human being.
 Always remember to check on your baby at least once, despite a baby monitor being present, as you will definitely see something a baby monitor may not.

 We humans have other functions baby monitors do not.
 Baby monitors cannot smell gas, or feel a fever, or notice a window open.
 Nothing can replace you, but baby monitors can help.

 Where can I check to see if a baby monitor has been recalled?

-The Lollipop Baby Camera with True Crying Detection not only offers the best list of functions, but also works more consistently than other top rated baby monitors that did not make their way on this list, such as the Motorola MBP36S Remote Wireless Video Baby Monitor (click to read our review!), or the Cocoon Cam, which many recommend because of the idea features despite the lack of follow through.
+The VAVA Baby Monitor not only offers the best list of functions, but also works more consistently than other top-rated baby monitors that did not make their way on this list, such as the Motorola MBP36S Remote Wireless Video Baby Monitor (click to read our review!), or the Cocoon Cam, which many recommend because of the idea features despite the lack of follow-through.

-The Lollipop delivers and for a reasonable price while the others need to go back to the drawing board for a little refresher.
+The VAVA delivers and for a reasonable price while some others need to go back to the drawing board for a little refresher.